-As compensation, hubby bought me a Golden Gaytime Ice Cream on the way out and that’s where the inspiration for this Golden Gaytime Slice came from, because that’s the ice cream I bought.
+As compensation, hubby bought me a Golden Gaytime Ice Cream on the way out and that’s where the inspiration for this Golden Gaytime Slice came from.
 I pondered how I would go about making it all the way home.
 I’m so happy with the result.
-It tastes just the way I wanted.
-It’s soft to bite into but firm enough to hold onto.
+It tastes just the way I wanted and the texture, soft to bite into but firm enough to hold onto.
 It’s sweet, rich and creamy and totally addictive.

-The Golden Gaytime Ice Cream is iconic here in Australia, so this Golden Gaytime Slice had to have some specific elements.
+The Golden Gaytime Ice Cream is iconic here in Australia, so this slice had to have some specific elements.

-- It had to have the appropriate flavours, of course – vanilla, chocolate, butterscotch and the all important cookie pieces.
+- It had to have the appropriate flavours, of course – vanilla, chocolate,toffee and the all important cookie pieces.

 - I wanted a combination of texture, crunchy and soft.